 Abstract Submission Deadline December 12, 2014

 To submit an extended abstract (1 page single spaced pdf), please visit the conference website

 and click on the Submit Paper Abstract link:

-We begin with a keynote session late Sunday afternoon followed by reception and poster session.
-The keynote speaker will be Dan Ariely, James B. Duke Professor of Psychology and Behavioral Economics at Duke University.
-Dan will speak on the topic of emergency savings among very poor consumers.
-A panel of experts will discuss emergency savings issues after this talk.
+We begin with a keynote session late Sunday afternoon followed by reception and selective poster session.
+The keynote speaker will be David Laibson, the Robert I. Goldman Professor of Economics at Harvard University, speaking on the problem of retirement plan leakage.
+Employees raid their retirement funds for $0.40 on every $1.00 contributed, taking out hardship withdrawals or loans that are not paid back, or cashing out when they leave their employer.
+A panel of experts will discuss leakage issues after this talk.

 Monday and Tuesday we have ten 75-minute sessions with two related papers from different disciplines, with discussion by an industry or government expert or a scholar from a third field.
 We begin with financial decision making of consumers in distress because of poor financial decision-making or situational stress.
 We then turn our focus to more basic processes that guide everyday consumer financial decision-making, both good and bad.
 Throughout the conference we schedule significant time for informal interaction outside of the sessions.

 The conference co-chairs will select papers for presentation at the conference based on extended abstracts.
 Selected papers must not be published prior to the conference, but those researchers presenting their work at the conference must commit to have a paper that is complete and available for review by discussants one month prior to the conference.
 Selections will be based on quality, relevance to consumers’ financial decision-making, and contribution to breadth of topics and disciplinary approaches.
 We consider not just the individual merits of the papers, but how they pair with another submission from a scholar in a different field.
 The organizers will invite authors of the best papers not selected for presentation at a plenary session to present their work at the Sunday evening poster session.